James M. Cain

 Mildred Pierce (1941) is Cain's first major work to be told in the third person.
 I follows the relationship of a successful restaurateur and her spoiled daughter.
 Cain considered it inferior, lacking the bite of his first-person narratives.
 But it's a terrific novel of social realism.
 However, when Hollywood made it into a movie starring Joan Crawford in 1945, it became a film noir murder mystery.
 It wasn't until 2011 that a made-for-TV serial did Cain's novel justice.

 The long fall

 Love's Lovely Counterfeit (1942) was one of Cain's first commercial misses during his Hollywood period.
 The tightly written story of love, lust, and crooked politics in a corrupt town resembles Dashiell Hammett's much praised The Glass Key.
 But during the Second World War it struck an unpatriotic chord and failed to find a publisher or readers immediately, although a heavily panned film was made of it in 1956 under the name Slightly Scarlet.
 Several other projects—screenplays, serials and novels—never saw the light of day at all.

 One book that did do well—becoming one of his biggest sellers—was a slim, fast-paced story of greed, incest, and murder in the hills of Kentucky, The Butterfly (1947).
-Today it strikes the reader as one of Cain's least substantial efforts.
+Today it seems one of Cain's least substantial efforts.
 The 1982 film starring Pia Zadora is one of the worst reviewed movies ever.

 But a large commercial disappointment followed Butterfly.
 Cain considered The Moth (1948) his best novel but it sold poorly.
 And so he left Hollywood for the last time, as a self-described failure.